Slippy2k/REminiscence/README.txt

 '--scaler xbrz@2' to use that algorithm with a doubled window size (512x448).

 The widescreen option accepts two modes :
-    'adjacent' : left and right rooms bitmaps will be drawn (default) 'mirror' : the current room bitmap will be drawn mirrored
+    'adjacent' : left and right rooms bitmaps will be drawn 'mirror' : the current room bitmap will be drawn mirrored

 In-game hotkeys :